 Using fundamental analysis, Clifford Swan focuses its equity investing on “individual companies with businesses offering the greatest opportunity for real growth in cash flow and consistent earnings that are insulated from the business cycle,” which are usually large-cap companies.
 When it comes to bonds, the firm primarily considers intermediate-term fixed-income issues.
 It may also invest in mutual funds or exchange-traded funds (ETFs).

 Schnieders Capital Management (SCM) is a family firm with three Schnieders making up the advisory team.
-The practice manages millions in assets.
+The practice manages over a billion in assets.

 The practice serves both high-net-worth individuals and other individual accounts, as well as institutional clients that include charitable organizations and corporations.
 The minimum investment is $250,000, and accounts can be on a discretionary or non-discretionary basis.

 As a fee-only firm, it does not collect commissions on trades or the sale of certain products.
 Schnieders generally charges clients annual management fees that are assessed as a percentage of the assets, ranging from 0.25% to 1.5%.

 Schnieders Capital Management Background

 Father-son duo Bill and Jim founded the firm in 2002.
 Bill has worked at Dean Witter, Smith Barney and Paine Webber, while Jim, a chartered financial analyst (CFA), put in nine years at institutional investor William O’Neil + Co.
 They, along with John Schnieders, a CFA and certified financial planner (CFP), own the firm.

 Schnieders Capital Management Investment Strategy